 6. oneisall Dog Clippers 2-Speed Quiet Grooming Kit

-Some pets are especially sensitive to noise and vibration, making grooming a stressful experience.
-Clippers designed for quiet operation help keep both pet and owner calm during trims.
+Some dogs are especially sensitive to noise and vibration, making grooming stressful for both pet and owner.
+This model solves that problem by focusing on ultra-quiet, low-vibration operation, helping pets stay calm during trims.

 - Multiple length settings